cliosight/cliosight_templates/platform_overview.md

-Cliosight is a low-code platform that allows users to quickly add SQL databases through an intuitive interface.
+hiCliosight is a low-code platform that allows users to quickly add SQL databases through an intuitive interface.
 It enables the development of micro CRM and data apps in a matter of minutes.
 This is made possible by providing a JSON syntax for configurations and SQL for creating reports.
 As we continue to evolve, we plan to expand our compatibility to include a wide range of cloud databases and data management systems.

 ## Building Apps
 <img src="https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/3393ab201764817.66f852ccea1b1.png" />